GrimmReaper1O1/GOVERNMENT_HARASSMENT_DEATH_CALCULATOR/README.md

 The sad truth is that not all of these individuals are guilty.
 This is due to the nature of humanity in relation to the corrupts belief that someone is guilty.
 As we are not always right and officers are lied to by both the public and themselves one hundred percent certainty is not a possibility.
 So the innocent are also victims of harassment and sadly sometimes it is their demise.
 That said, not all officers are corrupt, but it is a major problem in all government agencies.
 Due to the nature of federal police and the crimes they investigate, emotions run high in regards to criminals and the wish to punish would be higher.
 So, the example focuses on them.

+This document includes jquery and is writen in javascript as well as html and css